Hypergraph Multi-Modal Learning for EEG-based Emotion Recognition in Conversation: Conclusion

 In this study, we introduced the Hypergraph Multi-Modal Learning framework (Hyper-MML) for EEG-based emotion recognition in conversations, addressing the limitations of traditional methods that primarily rely on textual information and struggle with incomplete dialogue scenarios.
+Our framework also specifically tackles the technical challenges inherent in multi-modal integration, including EEG's low signal-to-noise ratios, inter-subject variability, and temporal alignment issues.
 By integrating EEG signals with audio and video data through our novel hypergraph architecture, our framework effectively captures the intricate emotional dynamics inherent in conversational interactions while providing objective physiological indicators independent of language coherence.
-The proposed ABEMA encoder with hierarchical mutual-cross attention successfully models complex frequency-domain relationships in EEG signals, while the AHFM significantly enhances the model's ability to process higher-order multimodal relationships, leading to a more nuanced understanding of emotional states.
-Our comprehensive experiments on both EAV and AFFEC datasets demonstrate that the proposed framework achieves state-of-the-art performance with substantial improvements over existing methods, validating the robustness and generalizability of our hypergraph-based approach.
-Future research should explore the integration of additional physiological signals to further enhance recognition accuracy, investigate real-time processing capabilities for practical deployment, and validate the framework's effectiveness in real-world clinical applications, such as mental health monitoring and adaptive human-computer interaction.
+The proposed ABEMA encoder with hierarchical mutual-cross attention successfully models complex frequency-domain relationships in EEG signals, incorporating comprehensive artifact mitigation strategies and personalized frequency interaction patterns that adapt to individual neurophysiological characteristics.
+Meanwhile, the AHFM significantly enhances the model's ability to process higher-order multi-modal relationships.
+The proposed approach demonstrates superior performance over traditional graph-based approaches through direct modeling of triadic EEG-audio-video relationships, which leads to a more nuanced understanding of emotional states.

+Our comprehensive experiments on both EAV and AFFEC datasets demonstrate that the proposed framework achieves state-of-the-art performance with substantial improvements over existing methods, maintaining robust cross-subject generalizability with only 4.25\% performance degradation in subject-independent evaluation, validating the robustness and generalizability of our hypergraph-based approach.
+The framework's computational efficiency, achieving rapid convergence in 12 epochs with 10.3ms inference latency, combined with successful cross-domain validation on depression detection tasks, demonstrates its practical applicability for real-world clinical deployment.

+Taken together, these findings demonstrate that Hyper-MML offers an effective, efficient, and generalizable solution for EEG-centered emotion recognition in conversation, highlighting the value of hypergraph-based multi-modal learning for modeling complex cross-modal emotional dynamics.